 The most worthwhile piece is ‘Soul Searchin” – featuring co-lead vocals from Carl Wilson, who passed away in 1998, it was rescued from earlier sessions with Paley, and even it suffers from a predictable key change.
 The title track is also pretty, and drawn from the same Paley sessions.
 There’s a collaboration with Van Dyke Parks on the closing ‘The Waltz’ – it works musically, but the line “She had a body you’d kill for/You hoped that she’d take the pill for” is jarring enough to derail it.
 And elsewhere Gettin’ In Over My Head has all the hallmarks of ageing rock star phoning it in – ‘Desert Drive’ is a lacklustre rehash of the early Beach Boys sound, while Eric Clapton, Paul McCartney, and Elton John all make guest appearances.

-Gettin’ In Over My Head is the weakest album I’ve covered to date on this site – it was enough to stop following Wilson’s albums of new material, although I hear that 2008’s That Lucky Old Sun is worthwhile.
+Gettin’ In Over My Head is the weakest album I’ve covered to date on this site – it was enough to deter me following Wilson’s new material any further, although I hear that 2008’s That Lucky Old Sun is worthwhile.

 Brian Wilson Presents Smile